 We begin with the drinks and the starters; move on to the mains and possibly salads and finally it's dessert and a coffee or tea, maybe even an aperitif.
 When you look at the Psychotactics sequence, you'll notice the sequence as well.

-You start off with at the subscriber level, buy The Brain Audit, get to 5000bc, and then you do courses like the Article Writing Course.
+You start off at the subscriber level, buy The Brain Audit, get to 5000bc, and then you do courses like the Article Writing course.
 But then there's also the climb down.
-You can hone your skills on a headline course or the First Fifty Words course, which is more akin to dessert and coffee.
+You can hone your skills on a Headline course or the First Fifty Words course, which is more akin to dessert and coffee.

 And this kind of sequence works really well with a tiny list